-A number of German-themed beer festivals take place in the Lower Mainland each fall including Harvest Haus and Oktoberfest at the Vancouver Alpen Club.
+German-themed beer festivals take place in the Lower Mainland each fall including Oktoberfest events in Vancouver, Port Moody and elsewhere.

-There is also the Harrison Beer Festival, Steveston Oktoberfest and Port Moody Oktoberfest events.
+There is also the Harrison Beer Festival and Vancouver’s North Shore Craft Beer Week.
 In addition to these, the BC Cancer Association hosts an Oktoberfest fundraising event in Abbotsford.

 Oktoberfest is a German festival traditionally held in late September and early October.
 The largest and most famous Oktoberfest in the world is the one in Munich, Germany, but ones in Metro Vancouver are pretty fun too!